mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 - Modified some logs in output workspace from :ref:`LoadWANDSCD <algm-LoadWANDSCD>` to be TimeSeriesProperty so they work with :ref:`SetGoniometer <algm-SetGoniometer>`.
 - :ref:`IntegratePeaksMD <algm-IntegratePeaksMD>` has option to integrate ellipsoids around estimated centroid instead of nominal position.
 - :ref:`IntegratePeaksMD <algm-IntegratePeaksMD>` has option to determine ellipsoid covariance iteratively and to use the estimated standard deviation rather than scale the major axis of the ellipsoid to the spherical radius.
+- Sample Shapes from .stl mesh files can now be plotted in Workbench.
+For more details see :ref:`Mesh_Plots`.
 - :ref:`ConvertHFIRSCDtoMDE <algm-ConvertHFIRSCDtoMDE>` has new geometrical correction factor `ObliquityParallaxCoefficient` for shift in vertical beam position due to wide beam.
 - :ref:`ConvertWANDSCDtoQ <algm-ConvertWANDSCDtoQ>` has new geometrical correction factor `ObliquityParallaxCoefficient` for shift in vertical beam position due to wide beam.

 Improvements
 ############